chapulina/dolly/README.md

 ![Dolly city](dolly.gif)

+Dolly has been tested on:

+* ROS Crystal and upcoming ROS Dashing (as of 2019-04-03)
+* Ubuntu Bionic and OSX Sierra

 ## Install

-Dolly needs Gazebo 9 + ROS 2 Crystal.
-Tested on Ubuntu Bionic.
+Install instructions for ROS Crystal + Ubuntu Bionic.

 1. Install ROS Crystal as instructed [here](https://index.ros.org/doc/ros2/Installation/Linux-Install-Debians/).